 At any time before you start to draw your pension, you can ask us to transfer the value of part or all of your Scheme benefits to another registered pension arrangement.

 If you decide to transfer the value of all of your Scheme benefits, this value is called a 'cash equivalent transfer value', or 'CETV'.
-We will provide a CETV in your retirement pack shortly before reach your Normal Retirement Date but you can ask for a statement of your CETV at any time before you draw your pension (but usually not more than once in any 12-month period).
+We will provide a CETV in your retirement pack shortly before you reach your Normal Retirement Date, but you can ask for a statement of your CETV at any time before you draw your pension (but usually not more than twice in any 12-month period).

 Subject to certain conditions being met, NAPS members may be able to take a partial transfer out of their Scheme benefits and leave the remaining pension benefits in the Scheme to draw or transfer out later.
 You can find out more about the partial transfer out option on the FAQs page of this website, under the FAQ: Can I take a partial transfer out of my NAPS pension and leave the rest within the Scheme?